 See origins of dogs.

-Chow chows can be aggressive, and must be socialised well in puppyhood.
-They have been known to bite their owners, other people, and other dogs.
-Children must be taught to respect the dog's natural aloofness.
-Children tend to run up to chow chows and hug them as they look so cuddly, but this can be dangerous!
+Before you buy a chow, or any dog, make an appointment to visit the breeder to see the puppies and parents.
+If you can't visit, do a video call in real time to watch the chow with its family.
+Some Chow chows can be aggressive, and must be socialised well in puppyhood.
+They have been known to bite.
+Children must be taught to respect the dog's natural aloofness, and not tease the dog.
+Children tend to run up to chow chows and hug them as they look so cuddly, but this can annoy the dog!
 A chow chow grows into a strong, stubborn dog, so puppies should be taken to a training school.

 The chow chow has a thick coat, with a lion-like mane.
 Chow chows in South Africa feel the heat, so they need to be given plenty of shade.
 Do not leave a dog in a hot car.
 The thick coat needs regular brushing.
 There is also a smooth-coated chow chow whose coat needs less attention, though all dogs benefit from brushing and enjoy the attention that their owner devotes to them in the grooming sessions.